exilon/QuickImageFX/README.md

 Delphi library for simplifying image load/save, conversion and transformation.
 Can load/save png, jpg, gif and bmp.
 Can get image from different resources: file, stream, http, imagelist, associated windows icon, executable file icon, etc...
 Rotate, flip, grayscale and many other transformations.

 *NEW: Interface based

 *NEW: Vampyre lib engine added

 *NEW: New functions added

 *NEW: Refactory classes

 *NEW: Delphinus support

 ----------
-You cand select one or more of the available engines ImageFX supports.
+You can select one or more of the available engines ImageFX supports.
 Add one or more of below units to your uses clause:

 - **Quick.ImageFX.GDI:** Uses GDI+ engine.
 No needs external libraries but it's slow.